 The Children’s Centre is a non-profit organisation that offers services for parents and children from birth to 12 years of age.
 They have a Facebook page which they regularly update with their services and activities.

-Wear2School is collecting second-hand uniform for donation to the Children’s Centre.
-There is a collection bin in the shop.
-We accept donations for all local schools, not just those we supply.
-We also accept generic items, such as good quality school shoes and trousers/skirts.
+Wear2School will be collecting second-hand uniform for donation to the Children’s Centre from April 2023.
+There will be a collection bin in the shop.
+We will accept donations for all local schools, not just those we supply.
+We will also accept generic items, such as good quality school shoes and trousers/skirts.

 The items are then processed and packed up by our staff and handed over to the Children’s Centre.
 The Children’s Centre then passes the items on to families who need them.